schultek/stormberry/doc/database.md

-When running the build using `dart run build_runner build`, `stormberry` will generate a `Repository` for each model which you can use to query, insert, update or delete data related to this model.

-`Repositories` are extensions to the `Database` object, which you can create like this:
+You can create a database object like this:

 ```dart
 final db = Database(